 General requirements for Cuba Tourist Visa Card

 - One completed and duly signed application form.

 - Photocopy of valid passport – passports must have at least one-month remaining validity beyond intended departure from Cuba.

-- Photocopy of return ticket or travel agent voucher for pre-paid package tour.
+- Photocopy of a return ticket or travel agent voucher for a pre-paid package tour.